fvanoostrom/udacity_banana_solver/README.md

 You are now ready to run the agent!

 ## Instructions
-In order to train the agent run jupyter notebook Navigation.ipynb.
-Alternatively you can run the python file main.py using F5 (debug) or CTRL + F5 (run without debugging).
-A Unity Environment application should start up.
+In order to train the agent you can either run the jupyter notebook Navigation.ipynb or the python file main.py.
+Since python 3.6 is no longer supported Navigation.ipynb will only run in the Udacity environment, not run in visual studio code.
+You can run main.py will using F5 (debug) or CTRL + F5 (run without debugging).

+A Unity Environment application should start up within Visual Studio Code.
+The Udacity environment cannot display the application.
 The python script connects to this environment and sends commands (turn left, right, forward, backwards) to the environment.
 You will see a sped up version of the game in order to make the training faster.
 The python file will train an agent.
 Depending on the machine it should take about 10-30 minutes.
-Afterwards the trained model of the agent is saved within 'checkpoint.pth' file.
+Afterwards the trained model of the agent is saved within 'model.pt' file.
+Moreover, the results, model and matplotlib-graph will be saved to the output folder.